dilli2127/SubrivaBilling/README.md

-# ProBillDesk - Desktop Billing Application
+# SubrivaBilling - Desktop Billing Application

 A professional billing and inventory management desktop application built with React 19, Electron, and Node.js.